Medically reviewed by Kristin Hall, FNP

 As an antiandrogen, spironolactone can block the effects of androgens and help treat some of the symptoms of PCOS.
 For example, one study found that spironolactone helped to reduce the growth of facial hair in women with hirsutism caused by PCOS.

-Another newer, more comprehensive study found that spironolactone is effective as a treatment for PCOS, particularly for managing hirsutism and menstrual cycle frequency.
+Another newer, more comprehensive study found that spironolactone is effective as a treatment for PCOS, particularly spironolactone for facial hair management and menstrual cycle frequency.

 Interested in learning more about spironolactone?
-Our detailed guide to spironolactone covers everything you need to know, from how spironolactone works to side effects, drug interactions, frequently asked questions and more.
+Our detailed guide to spironolactone and how to safely stop taking spironolactone for acne covers everything you need to know, from how spironolactone works to side effects, drug interactions, frequently asked questions and more.